jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * _Will I get exposure to Generative and Agentic AI?
 If so, how much?_
 * _If so, then which ones do you use and to what degree do you use them?_
 * _How will this internship make me a better Software Engineer?_
+* _How can my internship contribute to your company?_
 * _Are qualified interns given full-time offers upon graduation?_

 Search for internship questions on the internet as well as ask [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) to generate a few for you.